Ashkan-Yaldaie/thesis/documents/YaldaieAshkan_a1300570_ProjectPlan.md

 Home automation:
 * Ability to switch on/off some home devices
-* The system can measure home and outside temperature
+* The system can measure home temperature
 * System will be able to control home devices based on the home temperature
 * The home automation system will be able to set time for turning on/off home devices.